Integrating Faith and Work

 Conclusion: Your Vocation is Your Mission Field

 Integrating faith and work moves ministry from an hour on Sunday to a lifestyle seven days a week.
-Your Bible college training has equipped you not only to articulate the Gospel but to embody it in the pressures and complexities of professional life.
-Embrace your vocation—whether in finance, media, or non-profit leadership—as your primary mission field, and commit to working with diligence, integrity, and love, knowing that in doing so, you are truly serving the Lord Christ.
+Your Bible college training has equipped you to embody the Gospel in the complexities of professional life.
+Embrace your vocation as your primary mission field, and commit to working with diligence, integrity, and love, knowing that in doing so, you are truly serving the Lord Christ.